blackeka/habitat/README.md

 # Natural Habit@

 Mobile app for location based task/habits.
-Get organized and watch your habit@ flourish, interact with friends ecosystems, and stay focused with the productivitity timer.
+Get organized and watch your habit@ flourish, interact with friends habit@s, and stay focused with the productivitity timer.

 Live version [here](https://expo.io/@blackeka/habitation).
 Installing [Expo](https://expo.io/) is required to run the app.